What is our philosophy on tuition assistance?

 How to apply for tuition assistance

-FACTS Grant & Aid Assessment conducts financial need analysis for tuition assistance applicants at Pine Hill.
-Online applications are preferred, the first time you log in you will need to create an account with username and password for easy login.
-We also have paper applications available in the business office.
-FACTS Grant & Aid Assessment can provide a self-addressed envelope for you to mail the following information:
+FACTS Grant & Aid Assessment conducts financial need analysis for tuition assistance applicants at Pine Hill through an online application, The first time you log in you will need to create an account with username and password for easy login.
+The following documents can be uploaded or FACTS Grant & Aid Assessment can provide a self-addressed envelope:

 - Payment of the FACTS Grant & Aid Assessment application fee (non-refundable)